Gorillas 'Project Ace' rider work schedule automation

 Furthermore, Gorillas workers have limited access to management, and 'Rider Support', which is supposed to take care of employee concerns, has no telephone number and, according to employees, leaves emails unanswered for days.

-Founded in Germany in 2020, Gorillas is been valued at over EUR 1 billion and operates in cities across France, Italy, the Netherlands and Britain.
+Founded in Germany in 2020, Gorillas is been valued at over EUR 1 billion and operates in cities across France, Italy, the Netherlands and the United Kingdom.

-The company has been subject to employee strikes and blockades in its home market throughout 2021.
+Over 350 employees are said to have been fired for striking.
+The company has been subject to multiple employee strikes and blockades in its home market.

 Purpose: Automate work scheduling